 PassivSystems consults on 1 GW residential solar PV project

-- PassivSystems secures ‘Sahim’ phase 1 contract with Authority for Electricity Regulation in Oman (AER)
+- PassivSystems secures ‘Sahim’ consultancy contract with Authority for Electricity Regulation in Oman (AER)

 - ‘Funded ownership’ model, with significant consumer benefits for home owners, will accelerate rooftop solar deployment, targeting residential rooftops